-In a much more direct way Cognitum forces Blackjack to watch her annihilating several peaceful settlements in order to wriglle some crucial information out of her.
-Despite a heavy death toll Blackjack holds back, because she knows that with the information Cognitum will do much worse, but she breaks when her friends and loved ones are targeted next.
+In a much more direct way, Cognitum forces Blackjack to watch her annihilating several peaceful settlements in order to wriggle some crucial information out of her.
+Despite a heavy death toll, Blackjack holds back, because she knows that with the information Cognitum will do much worse, but she breaks when her friends and loved ones are targeted next.

 You Obey by Kalash93 contains a very interesting and somewhat meta spin on this trope.